pr3ston/Cloud_Engineer_Journal/AWS Cloud Practitioner Cert/AWS Cloud Practitioner Essentials/Migrating to the Cloud.md

 - Manage and share data with simple, secure, scalable file transfers
 - Supports FTP, SFTP, FTPS, and others
 - Transfers into and out of AWS storage like S3 and EFS

+#### Direct Connect
+- Dedicated private connection to VPC from on-prem through an AWS partner